KylerBesher/commander_league/site/content/standards/_index.md

       - name: 'Board State Representation'
         points:
           - header: 'Life Tracking'
             body: "Players should track life totals using a transparent and unambiguous method.
-Pen and paper are recommended as they provide a history of changes, allowing for easy verification.
-It's crucial to openly communicate with your opponent about life changes, and players should periodically cross-check totals to ensure consistency."
+Use pen and paper for a history of changes, allowing easy verification.
+Communicate openly with opponents about life changes and periodically cross-check totals for consistency."
+          - header: 'Board Organization'
+            body: 'Maintain a clear and organized board state.
+Group permanents separately for quick game state assessment.'
           - header: 'Token Representation'
-            body: 'Tokens should be represented by suitable markers or placeholders.
-Whether using official token cards, card-sized indicators, or distinct objects, they must clearly depict the type, power/toughness, and any status (e.g., tapped/untapped) or effects.'
+            body: 'Use suitable markers for tokens.
+Official token cards, card-sized indicators, or distinct objects are acceptable, showing type, power/toughness, and any status/effects.'

           - header: 'Commander Placement'
-            body: "When your commander isn't in play, place it distinctly outside your main play mat area, such as above your deck or next to your life total tracker.
-This distinction ensures all players know its current status."
+            body: "When your commander isn't in play, place it outside the main play mat area.
+This distinction ensures all players know its status.
+Use visible methods like dice to track additional mana cost (tax) for recasting."
-          - header: 'Commander Tax Tracking'
-            body: "Use visible methods like dice or written markers to indicate the additional mana cost (tax) required for recasting a commander.
-Update this tax marker consistently upon each recast and ensure it's prominently visible to all players."

-      - name: 'Gameplay Integrity and Best Practices'
+      - name: 'Integrity & Best Practices'
         points:
           - header: 'Deck Handling & Cutting'
-            body: 'After shuffling your deck, present it to your opponent to cut.
-The opponent may choose to cut or shuffle the deck lightly.
-This is a trust-building exercise and a method to ensure fairness in deck randomization.'
+            body: 'After shuffling, present your deck to opponents to cut.
+Opponents may cut or shuffle lightly.
+This builds trust and ensures fair deck randomization.'
-          - header: 'Board Organization'
-            body: 'Maintain a clear and organized board state.
-Group creatures, artifacts, enchantments, and other permanents separately so both players can quickly assess the state of the game.'
           - header: 'Missed Triggers'
-            body: "If a player forgets a trigger, it's considered missed.
-For fairness, if the game has progressed beyond the point where the trigger should've been applied, it cannot be retroactively added.
-The only exception is if all involved players unanimously agree to allow it."
+            body: "Missed triggers can't be retroactively added if game progressed beyond their point.
+Exceptions if players unanimously agree."
           - header: 'Taking Back Moves'
-            body: "Actions in the game are considered final.
-To prevent misunderstandings and misplays, players are encouraged to verbally communicate their intentions before executing a move.
-Using phrases like 'I'm considering...' or 'My intention is to...' provides clarity and minimizes potential disputes."
+            body: "Actions are final.
+Verbally communicate intentions before moves for clarity.
+Phrases like 'I'm considering...' provide clarity."
           - header: 'Game Discrepancies'
-            body: "Should there be any dispute or confusion regarding the game state, turn order, or any actions taken, it's imperative to approach the matter calmly.
-The primary goal should be to revert to the most recent mutually agreed-upon state.
-If players can't come to a consensus, they should seek an impartial ruling from a designated referee or league official."
+            body: "Resolve disputes calmly.
+Revert to most recent agreed state.
+Seek impartial ruling if consensus can't be reached."

       - name: 'Player Conduct'
         points: